An inside look at how the Waymo v. Uber trial came to an abrupt end

 Uber responded Thursday with its offer of about $245 million, according to a person familiar with the negotiations, who asked not to be identified by CNET because the discussions were confidential.

-"This is a huge settlement," said intellectual property attorney Michael Brophy.
+"This is a huge settlement," said intellectual property attorney Michael Brophy, who's with the firm Withers Bergman.
 "But it seems appropriate for the possibilities of this game-changing technology."
 He said the same amount awarded by a jury would have ranked among the largest verdicts in a trade secrets case.

 Uber also agreed not to incorporate any of Waymo's confidential information into its hardware or software.
 Waymo has said all along that the primary goal of its lawsuit was making sure Uber wouldn't use its proprietary technology.